AJFaraday/Thud/docs/controller_interface.md

 * `safe_moves` is an array of move objects which show moves which can not then be taken in the following turn.
 * `nearest_dwarf` is an object about the nearest dwarfs. `distance` is how far away they are (in a square distance), `pieces` is the coordinates of all dwarfs that far away.
 * `nearest_troll` is an object about the nearest trolls. `distance` is how far away they are (in a square distance), `pieces` is the coordinates of all dwarfs that far away.
+* `in_danger` is a boolean.
+If there were a member of the current side on that space, it could be killed by the opponent on the next turn.

 Move attributes: